simon-ritchie/apysc/docs_src/source/event_prevent_default_and_stop_propagation.md

 ## What interfaces are these?

 The `prevent_default` method interface appends the calling expression of the JavaScript `preventDefault` method.
-This interface prevents the browser default behavior of any event.
+This interface prevents the browser's default behavior of any event.

 The `stop_propagation` method interface stops an event's propagation; for example, the triggered child event does not propagate to a parent event (it ignores the parent event).

 ## Basic usage of the prevent_default interface

-The `Event` instance and its subclass instance have the `prevent_default` method.
+The `Event`'s subclass instance has the `prevent_default` method (note: there is a subclass that does not have this interface).
 The `prevent_default` method requires no arguments, as follows:

 ```py
 # runnable